georgetegral/ensuring-quality-releases/README.md

 To create the private key, please follow the official documentation from Microsoft at https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/install-ssh-key?view=azure-devops

+Save the public key in a variable group.

 Our secure files should look something like this, in this case the private key is named id_rsa.
 ![Secure Files](images/securefiles.PNG)